GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 In the following video, the example on the right gives immediate visual feedback that an accordion is opening.
 It also demonstrates how poor responsiveness can cause multiple unintended responses to input because the user thinks the experience is broken.

 <style>
-  video.responsiveness-video {
+  #responsiveness-video {
     height: auto;
     aspect-ratio: 1445 / 370;
   }
 </style>
 <figure>
-  {% Video src="video/jL3OLOhcWUQDnR4XjewLBx4e3PC3/WSmcjiQC4lyLxGoES4dd.mp4", autoplay="true", loop="true", muted="true", playsinline="true", width="1445", height="370", class="responsiveness-video" %}
+  {% Video src="video/jL3OLOhcWUQDnR4XjewLBx4e3PC3/WSmcjiQC4lyLxGoES4dd.mp4", autoplay="true", loop="true", muted="true", playsinline="true", width="1445", height="370", id="responsiveness-video" %}
   <figcaption>
     An example of poor versus good responsiveness.
 At left, long tasks block the accordion from opening.
 This causes the user to click multiple times, thinking the experience is broken.
 When the main thread catches up, it processes the delayed inputs, resulting in the accordion opening and closing unexpectedly.
   </figcaption>